ABOUT US

 We Are

 Rescuing Ocala Wildlife (ROW) is a 501(c)(3) nonprofit organization powered entirely by volunteers and driven by a deep passion for wildlife.
-Based in Ocala County, Florida, our mission is to Rescue, Recover, Release injured, sick, and orphaned wild animals.
-Using compassionate methods, we ensure safe capture and transportation to licensed rehabilitators and veterinarians, providing these animals with the care they need to recover and return to the wild.
+Based in Marion County, Florida, our mission is to Rescue, Recover, Release injured, sick, and orphaned wild animals.
+We are one of very few licensed wildlife rehabilitation centers in Central Florida that serves multiple species.

 We operate solely through individual donations, private grants, and the tireless efforts of our volunteers, without any city, state, or federal funding.
 Every dollar and resource is reinvested directly into our mission, ensuring the well-being and conservation of Central Florida’s wildlife.
 By fostering community support, promoting humane education, and inspiring coexistence with our wild neighbors, we strive to create a brighter future for wildlife and the communities we serve.